-The nominating and corporate governance committee is composed of Devin O'Reilly, Tony Strange, Robert M. Williams, Jr. and Rodney D. Windley, with Mr. Windley serving as chair.
+Upon the consummation of this offering, the nominating and corporate governance committee will be composed of Devin O'Reilly, Tony Strange, Robert M. Williams, Jr. and Rodney D. Windley, with Mr. Windley serving as chair.
 As described above, we intend to avail ourselves of the "controlled company" exemption under the Nasdaq rules, which exempts us from the requirement that we have a nominating and corporate governance committee composed entirely of independent directors.
 Messrs.
 Windley and Strange do not qualify as "independent directors" under the Nasdaq rules.